CodosaurusLLC/CodosaurusLLC.github.io/advice.md

 "lead by example"
 and/or
 see your situation from the inside.&nbsp;
-(See above re COVID versus expenses.)&nbsp;
-This also costs $23,999 for the first week, and $17,999 for each further week.&nbsp;
+This costs the same as the above.&nbsp;
-Doing this on a full-time or on-site basis is limited to two weeks, but this is also available for up to ten weeks as _remote_ and _half_-time, for $10,999 for the first week and $7,999 for each further week.
+Doing this on a full-time or on-site basis is limited to two weeks.

 Afterward, if you like,
 we can also arrange recurring "checkups",